petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 In order to push our PDFs up to the Calkit cloud, we will need a token.
+You can skip this step if you want to keep your compiled PDFs elsewhere, e.g., commit them directly to Git, which is okay if there small and/or won't change often.

 ## Optional: Setup a prebuild for the Codespace configuration